pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/persisting-control-plane-data.md

 ---
-title: "Persisting Control Plane Data"
+title: "Persisting control plane data"
-linkTitle: "Persisting Control Plane Data"
+linkTitle: "Persisting control plane data"
 weight: 3
 description: >
   This page describes how to set up control plane to persist its data.